freedombox/FreedomBox/ugly_hacks/santiago.rst

     Santiago sender sends two messages: "Will X serve Y for Z?
 Please respond at W.", and "X will (not) serve Y for Z at U."

-:Fucking-with-you Replies: During World War II (IIRC), the RAF confused the
+:Fucking-with-you Replies: An urban legend: During World War II, the RAF
-    German air force by alternating the altitudes of their fighters and bombers (doing it wrong, flying the fighters *beneath* the bombers).
+    confused the German air force by alternating the altitudes of their fighters and bombers (doing it wrong, flying the fighters *beneath* the bombers).
     Apparently the Germans were most confused when the RAF did it wrong once every seven flights.
-Perhaps we should do the same?
+Whether or not it's true, it implies a lesson:

     Confuse adversaries by intentionally doing it wrong, sometimes.
-Answer a request with garbage, irrelevant HTTP codes, or silence.
+We could answer a bum Santiago request with garbage, irrelevant HTTP codes, or silence.

 :Onion Routing: What can we learn from Tor itself?
 Maybe not a lot.
 Maybe a
     bit.
 That we don't allow untrusted connections is an incredible limitation